 In 1970, Yoko Ono called the fur department of Bergdorf Goodman and asked them if they could come over with a coat selection.
-The store was about to close but the sales clerk packed up the coats and took them over to her apartment in the Dakota building.
-Yoko opened the door and asked him to wait and wait he did, two long hours later the couple had bought 80 fur coats.
-All fashionistas can revel on the long history of New York’s mecca of fashion, Bergdorf Goodman, which has come out with a documentary tracing its history from its founding until its present day.
-It came across as a shocker to filmmaker Matthew Miele, that such an iconic store had no real archive beyond a wall of black and white photos.
+The store was about to close, but the sales clerk packed up the coats and took them over to her apartment in the Dakota building.
+Yoko opened the door and asked him to wait, and wait; he did; two long hours later, the couple had bought 80 fur coats.
+All fashionistas can reveal the long history of New York’s mecca of fashion, Bergdorf Goodman, which has come out with a documentary tracing its history from its founding until its present day.
+It came across as a shocker to filmmaker Matthew Miele that such an iconic store had no real archive beyond a wall of black and white photos.

 [Via – Thefashionspot]